Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 A cost center is a department or a function within a company to which costs may be allocated, such as HR, Accounting or IT.
 It can also be defined at a smaller level according to management needs, for instance involving a particular job position or machine.

-A cost unit, or cost object, is a unit of product or service in relation to which costs are ascertained.
-The cost unit is determined by the nature of business.
+A cost object is a unit of product or service in relation to which costs are ascertained.
+The cost object is determined by the nature of business.
 It can be the final item produced or a part of it, but can also be expressed differently, for instance in batches of items.

-[comment]: <> (Cost unit vs. Cost object.
-Manchmal als Synonym verwendet, aber nicht immer.
-Evtl. durchgängig ändern auf Cost object)

-Both cost centers and cost units can be created, edited, and deleted in the *Cost accounting* tab.
+Both cost centers and cost objects can be created, edited, and deleted in the *Cost accounting* tab.

 ##  Create a cost center